OSINT-TECHNOLOGIES/gaia/README.md

 5) Once service account created, click the menu for that account, then Create key > JSON.
 Download the JSON key file and put it in GAIA directory
 6) Open GAIA in web interface and click "Create EE credentials file".
 Once you get "EE credential file was successfully created" message and you see the map - congratulations!
 From now if you open GAIA you'll have all things prepared and ready to research!

+**After all needed services are connected, you can start your research.
+In order to do this you need to start GAIA web-interface using start.bat script which will open welcome window in your default browser.**

 ## System requirements